 No. The core physics solver runs 100% in the CPU.
 Only rendering is done using the GPU.

 Yes.
 It is extremely well optimized.
 A task-based multithreading scheme is used to split workload into evenly sized chunks.
 All the math-heavy routines are SIMD accelerated.

 Depends on the simulation backend used (see backends).
 If using Burst, you can build for all platforms supported by Unity's Burst compiler, including consoles.
 If using Oni, you can build for Windows, Linux, OSX, iOS, and Android.

 Cloth, Rope and Softbodies support VR.
 For Obi Fluid, you will have to use separate cameras for each eye since the renderer does not support single-pass stereo rendering.

-Cloth, Rope and Softbodies support SRP out of the box, since they do not perform any custom rendering.
+Cloth, Rope and Softbodies support all SRPs out of the box, since they do not perform any custom rendering.
 Obi Fluid does include a custom rendering pipeline based on screen-space ellipsoid splatting, that currently supports the built-in pipeline and the URP (no HDRP support yet).

 The full C# source code for the Burst backend is included.
 The source code for the Oni backend is not.
 Oni is written in highly portable C++14.
 We do license it on a per-case basis, so contact us if you're interested.
 Sources for everything else (C# MonoBehaviours, classes, shaders, etc.) are included.

 Most likely the cause is that your colliders and your Obi actors (cloth, rope, etc.) are using the same phase.
 Obi requires actors and colliders to be in separate phases in order to generate contacts, as this allows for more fine-grained collision control.
 Also, keep in mind that PolygonCollider2D is not currently supported.
 See the collisions manual page for detailed info.